Top Tips to Help Tackle the Costs of College

 Your college of choice likely has a wide range of payment options available.

-In addition to merit-based and financial need-based scholarships, most colleges get creative with financing plans.
+In addition to merit-based and need-based scholarships, most colleges get creative with financing plans.
 Some plans include prepayment of four years' tuition — the idea being that you pay a lower amount at the current price, without worrying about rising tuition costs.

 Note that with some monthly payment plans, colleges typically charge an additional fee, so be on the lookout for any upcharges.